Back to Previous Page

 Special Attractions

-Safari Drive and Navajo Trail: drive through the reserves in you own vehicle; go though as many time as you like.
+Road Safari and Foot Safari areas.
+Drive through the reserves in your own vehicle and go though as many time as you like.
+Then explore the Foot Safari area where you will find enclosures such as

-Animal Fables show, birds of prey flying demonstrations, animals and birds in action, keeper talks and feeding times.
+together with the Animal Fables show, birds of prey flying demonstrations, animals and birds in action, keeper talks and feeding times, and indoor or outdoor playgrounds.

 Other Attractions